 Chiado is another shopping area to explore.
 This elegant district of theatres, bookshops, old-style cafes, art nouveau jewelry shops will keep you occupied for hours.

 To find the ultimate bargain, head over to the impressive Feira da Ladra in Alfama which is the city’s flea market.
 If you plan to do some serious contribution to the country’s economy, buy the Lisbon Shopping Card for discounts.

 Lisbon has a wide range of accommodation choices ranging from charming hotels overlooking the river, to apartments in some of the best locations in town.

 However, renting out an apartment if you plan to stay more than three days is recommended.
-Other than obvious conveniences of living in a functioning home, it is cheaper and sometimes boast a better view than many hotels.
+Other than obvious conveniences of living in a functioning home, it is cheaper and sometimes boasts a better view than many hotels.
 It also gives you a chance to get a taste of local living.
 Many companies offer to arrange such living conditions.

-It is easy to miss this tiny fun packed city when planning Europe.
+It is easy to miss this tiny fun-packed city when planning Europe.
 Do not make that mistake.
-With its eclectic mix of people, weather and history, the narrow cobbled streets and tangerine lined lanes packed with culture and stories will only leave you fascinated and wanting to come back for more.
+With its eclectic mix of people, weather, and history, the narrow cobbled streets and tangerine lined lanes packed with culture and stories will only leave you fascinated and wanting to come back for more.